dresa/imdb-list-analyzer/README.md

 If Leiningen is not available, launch the main program `core.clj` instead with an ordinary combination of `java` and `clojure.jar`.
 Add the command-line parameters as usual.

+### Web GUI

+    $ lein with-profile production ring server

+Open http://localhost:3000/ in browser and follow instructions.

+If you don't have an IMDB account you can use the example files from 'resources/'.

 ## Input files